 Multiple submissions: Please submit each story in a separate email.
 You may submit more than one piece while awaiting a decision.

 Payment: Kudos only, we regret to inform you.

 Biography/Writing CV: We love to know more about our authors and so we encourage you to provide a brief bio (200 words maximum).
-It is entirely optional, although we will mention it again when you get your first acceptance mail from us.
+It is entirely optional, although we will mention it again when you get your first acceptance mail from us (unless you tell us otherwise, we will use this to set up your author page).
 You may also include a photograph (4MB maximum).
 If your photograph has been taken professionally please confirm that you own the copyright or have permission for it to be used in this manner and include any attribution where necessary.

 Genre: We mentioned them back at the beginning and here they are.
 Please indicate in your email when submitting your story which ONE of the following genres best describes your story:

 Revision: From time to time we may suggest specific revisions and ask the author to edit their story accordingly prior to publication.
 More often we will make very minor edits without informing the author.

 Critique/Feedback: We do not provide detailed critiques and feedback as standard, however we often provide comments from the editors especially if a story is rejected and it’s a close call.
 Our motive is to encourage.
 We are all writers so we know what it’s like to get a rejection note.
 Please let us know if you would rather avoid any possible feedback and we will of course respect your wishes.

 Anything still causing confusion?
 Email email@example.com and we’ll do our best to help.